LOADING ...

 Who just cleaned up all the from the table

-Doomed and determined to all these gentle
+Doomed and determined to destroy all gentle

 Oh, but you who